DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-5. You should see the user you created inside the directory that you created it in.
+5. You should see the user you created in the directory where you created it.
    <br>
    <br>